orty-orty/Web/SQL/README.md

 ## Ex_4
 Leaking the database is fun, but reading files is even better.
 Let’s see how you can access information on the server using SQL queries.

+## Ex_5
+Connecting to the admin account was easy, but what if the first query is completely secure?
+Learn how to exploit a second‑order SQL injection to retrieve the flag from the `/admin` endpoint.